Ngx-Workshop/.github/profile/README.md

 Let's create some tech debt together!

+> [!IMPORTANT]
-### Philosophy
+> ### Philosophy
-The Ngx-Workshop organization is not just about building apps.
+> The Ngx-Workshop organization is not just about building apps.
-It’s about:
+> It’s about:
-- Teaching through doing.
+> - Teaching through doing.
-- Creating a real-world architecture that developers can learn from.
+> - Creating a real-world architecture that developers can learn from.
-- Focusing on practical skills over theoretical knowledge.
+> - Focusing on practical skills over theoretical knowledge.

 ## Overview